 Pro-Forma Earnings Definition

-- Moreover, some companies misuse this and exclude item that should normally include as per GAAP.
-An investor should take precaution, do fundamental analyses and invest accordingly.
+- Moreover, some companies misuse this and exclude items that should generally include as per GAAP.
+An investor should take precautions, do fundamental analysis, and invest accordingly.

 Let us understand the same with a case study.

 In 2001, Amazon.com released a Pro-Forma result of a quarter, excluding some expenses like write-downs of impaired assetsImpaired AssetsImpaired Assets are assets on the balance sheet whose carrying value on the books exceeds the market value (recoverable amount), and the loss is recognized on the company's income statement.
 Asset Impairment is commonly found in Balance Sheet items such as goodwill, long-term assets, inventory, and accounts receivable., interest expenses, and losses on equity investments.

 As per Amazon.com, Pro-Forma operating loss narrowed to $27 million for the third quarter, whereas net lossNet LossNet loss or net operating loss refers to the excess of the expenses incurred over the income generated in a given accounting period.
 It is evaluated as the difference between revenues and expenses and recorded as a liability in the balance sheet. per GAAP was $170 million.
 Then controversy arose, which made the company develop reports per Pro-Forma standards and release reports.
 In late 2001 the Securities and Exchange Commission warned that if any company misled Pro-Forma, earnings could face civil fraud suits.
 In 2002 first action against this warning was taken over Trump Hotels and Casino Resorts.

 It also helps to find Pro-Forma EPS.
 This calculation is based on the normalized net income that excludes non-recurring expenses.
 Pro-Forma EPS aims to find the stream of earnings from operations, which can be used to forecast future EPS.